 It is helpful to begin by lying on your back, and placing your hand or a book on your abdomen.
 Always breathe through your nose, which is equipped with a built-in filtering system that cleans and warms the air before it enters your lungs.
 Never strain or practice to exhaustion.
 If your hands are clenched or your knuckles white, you're too tense.
 This is self-defeating.
 It is important to work within your own comfortable limits and stop if you experience any pain, especially in your chest or side.
 Practice on an empty stomach, in a well-ventilated room or outside.
 Breathe in through the nose, out through the mouth, evenly, steadily, and deeply.
 Feel your abdomen expand on the inhalation and retract on the exhalation.
 Once you've caught the wave of deep breathing, sit erect and begin deep breathing in the vertical position.

-YOGA, the Sanskrit word for union, allows you to unite body, mind and spirit into a balanced whole.
-Yoga combines poses, (asanas in Sanskrit) deep breathing, and relaxation.
+"Yoga," the Sanskrit word for "union," allows you to unite body, mind and spirit into a balanced whole.
+Yoga combines poses ("asanas" in Sanskrit), deep breathing, and relaxation.
 Many people experience an energy boost soon after starting even the most basic yoga program.
 It is safe, effective and easily modified for those in wheelchairs.
 Hatha yoga, in particular, is designed for relaxing and releasing deep body tension, bringing balance to the nervous system and stimulating internal organ function.
 Breathing evenly, without strain, is a primary component of hatha yoga.
 You may wish to focus on breath control, called pranayama.
 Or a combination of pranayama, meditation, and the spiritual aspects of yoga could be more suited to your needs.
-Gentle Yoga* by Lorna Bell, RN and Eudora Seyfer, offers a simple yet complete program for breathing, relaxing, strengthening and toning.
-Yoga Made Easy* by Howard Kent is a big, bright book with lots of large pictures to guide you along in your asanas.
+Gentle Yoga*, by Lorna Bell, RN, and Eudora Seyfer, offers a simple yet complete program for breathing, relaxing, strengthening and toning.
+Yoga Made Easy*, by Howard Kent, is a big, bright book with lots of large pictures to guide you along in your asanas.
 As you progress along your journey, you will practice asanas appropriate to your body's therapeutic needs, while continually incorporating deeper, more beneficial breathing that will soon spill over into your daily life.

-THE ALEXANDER TECHNIQUE, founded by Frederick Alexander, is a reeducation of the mind and body that enables you to discover a new, tension-free balance within your body.
+The Alexander Technique, founded by Frederick Alexander, is a re-education of the mind and body that enables you to discover a new, tension-free balance within your body.
 It can improve your freedom of movement and coordination.
 Students of this technique experience a freeing of the mind, a nurturing of the imagination and an opening of the voice.
 A gentle process of relaxation, motion and awareness, the Alexander Technique incorporates breath, mind and body.
 "Tension, general discomfort, and poor breathing are all signs of conflict within ourselves, between what we think and what we feel.
-The more we separate mind and body in everyday activities, the more we lose touch with ourselves," explains Glynn McDonald in her book The Alexander Technique*, a Practical Guide for Health, Poise and Fitness.
+The more we separate mind and body in everyday activities, the more we lose touch with ourselves," explains Glynn McDonald in her book The Alexander Technique, a Practical Guide for Health, Poise and Fitness*.
 Alexander developed his "art of breathing" back in 1903.
 He outlined the health benefits inherent to proper breathing, such as healthier digestion, improved heart function and elimination of strain on the throat during breathing and speaking.
-Practiced by dancers and actors for over a century, the Alexander Technique permits you to release harmful tension within your body, while learning to speak, breath, sit, and move with the least amount of muscular effort.
+Practiced by dancers and actors for more than a century, the Alexander Technique permits you to release harmful tension within your body, while learning to speak, breath, sit, and move with the least amount of muscular effort.

-TAI CHI is an ancient Chinese system of slow and graceful motion that benefits body, mind and spirit.
+Tai Chi is an ancient Chinese system of slow and graceful motion that benefits body, mind and spirit.
 Literally translated, tai means big or great and chi means ultimate energy.
 Through gentle, yet powerful dance-like movement, Tai Chi stimulates a liberating flow of energy.
 Each movement is accompanied by instructions for breathing.
 Gradually, the deeper, more conscious breathing patterns presented will become natural to you.
 "By practicing Tai Chi for just ten minutes a day, you can restore harmony to your body and find your own natural state of health.
 Your vital energies will be stronger, you will feel healthier and you will be less susceptible to illness," asserts Robert Parry, author of Tai Chi Made Easy*, a step-by-step guide to health and relaxation.